Last updated: June 2022

 What will the intersection at the new Circle Drive exit to 11th Street using the loop ramp look like?
 Will there be capacity to hold enough vehicles on that ramp if trains are blocking 11th Street?
 I’m concerned that it may back up onto Circle Drive creating safety issues.

 In the proposed plan, the intersection at 11th Street will be a typical signalized intersection.
 The exit ramp from Circle Drive is designed as a generous loop, taking into account current and future traffic demands.

 A 1,610m long train travelling at 20kph during the PM peak hour was evaluated.
 It was determined that a 70m long queue may occur.
 The loop length is adequate to store the possible queue resulting from the average train.

 Why doesn’t this plan include a road passing over or under the rail line on 11th Street?
 Trains are a big issue for access to the Montgomery Place neighbourhood.
 The new 11th Street access location will require westbound traffic to cross the main rail tracks leading to Chappell Yards and the wait times can be long.

-The Circle Drive West Functional Planning Study does not include the Rail Grade Separation at 11th Street.
+The Circle Drive West Functional Planning Study does not include the Rail Grade Separation at 11th Street (PDF).
 Find more information in the Rail Relocation versus Grade Separation Feasibility Study - January 2021 Update report that went forward to City Council where it was placed on the Infrastructure Priority List in the Saskatoon Transportation Master Plan.